-We've all heard folks scream "Eek, a mouse!" but we may not always realize that mice, too, have their own list of things they hate.
-The list includes things found in nature as well as those created by mankind.
+The list of things mice hate includes things found in nature as well as others created by mankind.
 A mouse's hatred of certain things may come from being fearful of it, being repelled by it or even being allergic to it.
 Anyone who wants to get on a mouse's bad side only need try a wide array of activities that will surely turn them off.

 Mice abhor lots of things, and there are several way to deter them from scrounging around your house.
 One way is to keep it clean, well swept and free from food particles and crumbs.
 This is especially important under appliances in the kitchen where foodstuff is known to congregate.
 In a clean house, mice have nowhere to hide.